cran/whitebox/README.md

     #> SelectTilesByPolygon: Copies LiDAR tiles overlapping with a polygon into an output directory.
     #> ZlidarToLas: Converts one or more zlidar files into the LAS data format.
     #> NormalizeLidar: Normalizes a LiDAR point cloud.
+    #> LidarShift: Shifts the x,y,z coordinates of a LiDAR file.
+    #> SmoothVegetationResidual: This tool can smooth the residual roughness due to vegetation cover in LiDAR DEMs.
+    #> LidarPointReturnAnalysis: This tool performs a quality control check on the return values of points in a LiDAR file.
+    #> FilterLidar: Filters points within a LiDAR point cloud based on point properties.
+    #> ColourizeBasedOnClass: Sets the RGB values of a LiDAR point cloud based on the point classification values.
+    #> SortLidar: Sorts LiDAR points based on their properties.
+    #> ColourizeBasedOnPointReturns: Sets the RGB values of a LiDAR point cloud based on the point returns.
+    #> LidarSibsonInterpolation: This tool interpolates one or more LiDAR tiles using Sibson's natural neighbour method.
+    #> ClassifyLidar: Classify points within a LiDAR point cloud based on point properties.
+    #> ModifyLidar: Modify points within a LiDAR point cloud based on point properties.
     #> IndividualTreeDetection: Identifies points in a LiDAR point cloud that are associated with the tops of individual trees.
+    #> LidarEigenvalueFeatures: Calculate eigenvalue-based metrics from a LiDAR point cloud.
+    #> SplitLidar: Splits LiDAR points up into a series of new files based on their properties.
-    #> LidarShift: Shifts the x,y,z coordinates of a LiDAR file.
+    #> LidarContour: This tool creates a vector contour coverage from an input LiDAR point file.
+    #> RecoverFlightlineInfo: Associates LiDAR points by their flightlines.

     # Prints the help for a specific tool.
     wbt_tool_help("lidar_info")